MHF0/Penetration-Testing/W02D05 Website Enmeration & Information Gathering ping,host,Nslookup.md

 	64 bytes from 192.168.1.85: icmp_seq=2 ttl=64 time=0.438 ms
 	64 bytes from 192.168.1.85: icmp_seq=3 ttl=64 time=0.478 ms

-It is mean the server with the IP `192.168.1.85` is running now, we can scan like domain name not only IP address.
+It is mean the server with the IP `192.168.1.85` is running now, we can scan as domain name not only IP address.
 Let's scan `google.com`

 	$ ping google.com                                                    130x
 	PING google.com(mrs09s09-in-x0e.1e100.net (2a00:1450:4006:807::200e)) 56 data bytes